-Worried about how to manage your diabetes over the holidays?
+Worried about how to manage your diabetes while enjoying diabetic Christmas treats?

-Over 25 million adults and children in the United States have been diagnosed, and an additional 7 million people don’t even know they have diabetes.
-Additionally, a whopping 79 million are on the road to becoming a diabetic.
-However, a diagnosis of diabetes is not the end!
-Once blood sugars are controlled, complications of diabetes can be minimized and quality of life will be greatly improved.
+Receiving a diagnosis of diabetes is overwhelming, but it is not the end!
+Once blood sugars are controlled, complications of diabetes can be minimized and you can live a balanced, healthy life.
 Controlling blood sugar takes time and effort, and unfortunately, isn’t something that can be put on hold for the holiday season.
-See recipe for honey mustard turkey.

 How to manage your diabetes over the holidays:

-The holidays are a time to spend time with family and friends, focus on this first and the food that comes along with it last
+The holidays are a time to spend time with family and friends, focus on this first and the food that comes along with it last.
+Food is an emotional part of our lives, and that is ok.
+It connects us with others, it brings us together.
+It’s ok for holidays to involve food, but make your focus the connection with family and friends, and less about the foods involved.

-Don’t let yourself get overstuffed, this will cause your blood sugars to spike and leave you feeling lethargic and left out of the festivities
+Getting to the point of overstuffed will cause your blood sugars to spike further and leave you feeling lethargic and left out of the festivities.
+Stop when you are comfortably full and satisfied, and take plenty of leftovers to enjoy at another time.

 Monitor your blood sugars.